ardor03/Starve-Free-Readers-Writers-Problem/README.md

 The starve-free solution `starveFreeSolution.txt` describes how the issue can be solved.

 The problem of starvation is tackled by using another semaphore named `entry`.
 This is first required to be obained before anyone (the reader or the writer) accesses the `wrt` or before anyone (any reader) enters the critcal section directly.
 This solves the problem of starvation as even when readers keep coming one after another, then this won't starve the writers as it used to above.
 Here, if a writer comes in between some readers, and even if some readers are still present in the critical section,  the writer can acquire `entry`.
 The writer would have already acquired the `entry` and thus the reader can't acquire it.
-Now the writer can enter the critical section.
+Now the writer is free to enter the critical section.
 This way the processes can be implemented in a starve free manner.

 This solution ensures that all threads are able to access the shared resource fairly and without starvation.